Teatro Amazonas opera house with golden dome rising above the Amazon rainforest canopy in Manaus, Brazil

 Teatro Amazonas (Amazon Theatre)

 The 120-year-old opera house that defies its jungle surroundings — Renaissance revival architecture, golden dome, ornate interior with European materials and indigenous woods.
-Guided tours in English available (~R$20 / $4).
-Allow 1-2 hours.
-Performances still held regularly.
-This is Manaus's crown jewel, the building that captures the rubber boom's impossible ambition.
+Guided tours in English available for approximately R$20 ($4).
+Allow 1-2 hours for the full experience.
+Performances are still held regularly throughout the season.
+This is the crown jewel of Manaus, the building that captures the rubber boom's impossible ambition.
 Morning visits avoid afternoon heat.
+Low-walking activity suitable for most visitors.
+The ship excursion to Teatro Amazonas costs around $65 per person, but an independent taxi ride plus tour entry fee totals under $15.

-Where the black Rio Negro meets the brown Amazon River (Rio Solimões) — they flow side by side for 4+ miles without mixing due to different temperatures, speeds, and densities.
+Where the black Rio Negro meets the brown Amazon River (Rio Solimoes) — they flow side by side for four or more miles without mixing due to different temperatures, speeds, and densities.
 One of nature's most extraordinary phenomena.
-Half-day boat tours from Manaus (~R$150-250 / $30-50).
+Half-day boat tours from Manaus cost R$150-250 ($30-50) when booked independently.
 Often combined with indigenous village visits or wildlife spotting.
-Unmissable.
-This is why you came to the Amazon.
+The ship excursion runs approximately $120 per person but includes guaranteed return to the vessel.
+Book ahead if visiting independently to ensure availability during peak season.

 Amazon Rainforest Excursions